drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/CombineResults.rst

   optional arguments:
-    -h, --help            show this help message and exit -o OUT, --out OUT     The file where results will be saved -d DEMUXLET, --demuxlet DEMUXLET
+    -h, --help            show this help message and exit -o OUT, --out OUT     The file where results will be saved -z DEMUXALOT, --demuxalot DEMUXALOT
+                          Path to demuxalot results.
+Only use this option if you want to include the demuxalot results.
+    -d DEMUXLET, --demuxlet DEMUXLET
                           Path to demuxlet results.
 Only use this option if you want to include the demuxlet results.
+    -q DROPULATION, --dropulation DROPULATION
+                          Path to dropulation results.
+Only use this option if you want to include the dropulation results.
     -f FREEMUXLET, --freemuxlet FREEMUXLET
                           Path to freemuxlet results.
 Only use this option if you want to include the freemuxlet results.